pgruetter/sdl-docs/docs/getting-started/get-airports.md

 validate preconditions, e.g. connections and existence of tables and directories.
 3. *Init* phase
 executes the whole feed *without any data* to spot incompatibilities between the Data Objects that cannot be spotted by just looking at the config file.
-For example a column which doesn't exist but is referenced in a later Action will fail the init phase.
+For example a column which doesn't exist but is referenced in a later Action will cause the init phase to fail.
 4. *Exec* phase
 only if all previous phases have been passed successfully, execution is started.